NationalSecurityAgency/pelz/pykmip_demo/README.md

 ### Certificate and PKey Creation/Installation Steps
-7. Generate Certificates and PKeys for server and client
+7. Generate Certificates and PKeys for server and client then seal

 		cd ../test/data
 		./gen_test_keys_certs.bash